textpattern/textpattern-toolbelt/README.md

 Prepare a release for version x.y.z on GitHub:
 * Set the tag to just the vanilla version number `x.y.z` along with any required `-beta` or `-rc` suffix.
-* Ensure the target select box is `master`.
+* Ensure the target select box is `main`.
 * Use the same tag name for the release Title, but prefix it with a lower case `v`.
 * Attach packages and SHA256 checksums.
 * If it's a beta or release candidate, ensure the `Pre-release` checkbox is set.

-Use `git pull` to bring the new tag down to your local repo's `master` branch.
+Use `git pull` to bring the new tag down to your local repo's `main` branch.

 ### Step 14